Duality and mapping tori in Heegaard Floer homology

-\begin{rem}We view $\Delta$ as having three cylindrical ends, so in \ref{def:J'5'}, we pick neighborhood of $\d \Delta$ which does not contain the vertices of $\Delta$, but instead should be viewed as containing a cylindrical neighborhood of $\{0,1\}\times [0,\infty)$ in the cylindrical ends of $\Delta$. \end{rem}

-Given a source surface $S$ and a homology class of triangles $\psi$, we can again consider the moduli space of curves $\cM(S,\psi)$ satisfying the obvious analogs of \ref{def:M1}--\ref{def:M5}, for triangles.
-If $p\in \Sigma\setminus (\as\cup \bs)$ is a point, we can also consider a map $\rho^p:\cM(S,\psi)\to \Sym^{n_p(\psi)}(\Delta)$, defined analogously to Equation \eqref{eq:rhopdefinition}.
+Given a source surface $S$ and a homology class of triangles $\psi$, we can consider the moduli space $\cM(S,\psi)$ of curves satisfying the natural analogs of \ref{def:M1}--\ref{def:M5}, for triangles.
+If $p\in \Sigma\setminus (\as\cup \bs\cup \gs)$ is a point, we can also consider the map $\rho^p:\cM(S,\psi)\to \Sym^{n_p(\psi)}(\Delta)$, defined analogously to equation~\eqref{eq:rhopdefinition}.
 If $X\subset \Sym^n(\Delta)$ is a subset (which we will always assume avoids the fat diagonal), then we can consider the matched moduli space $\cM(S,\psi,X)$, as before.
-In analogy to Proposition~\ref{prop:transversalitydisks}, we state a useful transversality result for holomorphic curves mapping into $\Sigma\times \Delta$:
+In analogy to Proposition~\ref{prop:transversalitydisks}, we state the following transversality result: